Working with the ClimEx Large Ensemble¶

 long_name: Average precipitation during days with daily precipitatio...

-# Create a local client with 6 workers processes.
+# Create a local client with 6 worker processes.

 dask_kwargs = dict(